vmurin/nextjs-notion-website/readme.md

 Analytics are an optional feature that are easy to enable if you want.

-### Fathom Analytics

-[Fathom](https://usefathom.com/ref/42TFOZ) provides a lightweight alternative to Google Analytics.

-To enable, just add a `NEXT_PUBLIC_FATHOM_ID` environment variable, which will only be used in production.

 ### PostHog Analytics

 [PostHog](https://posthog.com/) provides a lightweight, **open source** alternative to Google Analytics.

-To enable, just add a `NEXT_PUBLIC_POSTHOG_ID` environment variable, which will only be used in production.
+To enable, just add a `NEXT_PUBLIC_POSTHOG_KEY` environment variable, which will only be used in production.

 ## Environment Variables